 Set 4: 2-4 reps @ 80% predicted 1RM

-As with your usual weight training, you’ll want to rest somewhere between 1-5 minutes after each set.
-It might seem counterintuitive to rest as little as 1-2mins between such heavy lifts, but in practise this can work well with some individuals.
+As with your usual weight training, you’ll want to rest somewhere between 1-5 minutes or more after each set.
+It can work well for some individuals to rest as little as 1-2mins between heavy lifts, but in general longer rests allow your body time to replenish energy in the muscles.
 Agree your rest periods with your coach and keep them consistent to ensure a fair test.

 Another effective approach - and my personal preference - is to take increasingly longer rests as you progress through the test.
 Early on in the session, particularly during your warm-ups you’ll want to take shorter rests than at the end when you’ll need more time to recover between sets.

 To retain a degree of measurability, you could rate your level of exertion on a scale 1-10 after each set, and time your rest based on the result.
 Score of 3 or below might warrant a 1 minute rest, whereas scores of 9-10 would indicate the need for longer rests of perhaps 4-5mins.
 When testing, err on the side of caution and rest plenty - just avoid cooling down too much!
 Keep moving by walking around the gym, practising your lifting technique, or adding in accessory movements where necessary to boost performance (you may prefer to consult a coach about exercise prescription).